mktrm/cs426-fall25/index.md

 Course format is lectures three days a week.
 Attendance is not optional.
 The slides will be available for download before each lecture (See [Agenda](#agenda-tentative)).

 {: .note }
 A quick reminder: **Active engagement** and **re-enforcement** are keys to successful and effective learning.
 Therefore, we will have plenty of activities during lectures.
 These activities also help you to meet and interact with other students.
-Moroever, assignments, and grading are designed to help with re-enforcement and active engagement.
+Moreover, assignments, and grading are designed to help with re-enforcement and active engagement.

 ## Online Discussion
-Discussions, Q&A, peer-to-peer instruction, etc. take place on our [edstem](https://purdue.brightspace.com/d2l/le/content/832199/viewContent/14037232/View){:target="_blank"}.
-Use the link in [Brightspace](https://purdue.brightspace.com/d2l/le/content/832199/viewContent/14037232/View) to join the class on edstem.
+Discussions, Q&A, peer-to-peer instruction, etc. take place on our [edstem](){:target="_blank"}.
+Use the link in [Brightspace]() to join the class on edstem.
 You are encouraged to post questions, help answer other students' questions, and provide feedback and suggestions to your instruction staff.
 Constructive criticism is always welcome.

 {: .warning }
 While the instruction staff will do their best to answer any question as soon as possible, be aware (and plan ahead) that instruction staff will not be available 24/7.